 If we apply a temporary payment freeze to your loan account due to coronavirus, we will let the credit reference agencies know and they will update your credit file to reflect this.
 Even though you are not making your monthly fixed loan payments during the temporary payment freeze period, we will not report any additional arrears or additional missed payments to the credit reference agencies.
 This approach has been agreed across the industry and by the credit reference agencies.

 Making no payments during the temporary payment freeze period means that your outstanding loan balance will remain unchanged, so your credit score may be impacted.
+Lenders may also take the temporary payment freeze into account in the future, when deciding whether to provide you with credit.
 If you can afford to pay something towards your loan during the temporary payment freeze period, this would reduce the potential impact on your credit score.

 What happens if I am still in financial difficulty at the end of the temporary payment freeze period?

-If you are unable to resume your agreed, fixed monthly loan payments at the end of the temporary payment freeze period, please contact us on 08000 118 222* between 8am and 5pm seven days a week, so we can help you and to discuss your options.
-We have various options available to help you with longer term financial difficulties, so do get in touch.
+If you are unable to resume your agreed, fixed monthly loan payments at the end of the temporary payment freeze period, please contact us on 08000 118 222* between 9am and 5pm Monday - Friday, so we can help you and to discuss your options.
+We have various options available to help you with further short term, and longer term, financial difficulties, so do get in touch.

 Is there anything else I should be considering?

 Please think carefully before entering into a temporary payment freeze.
 These measures are intended to provide help for short-term cash flow problems – i.e. if you need immediate and temporary support with your finances.
 If you have longer term problems or are in other financial difficulty, other options may be more appropriate, and you should contact us to discuss these further.

 We won’t report any additional arrears or additional missed payments on your credit file during the temporary payment freeze period.
 However, interest will continue to build during this temporary payment freeze period, which means that you will pay higher costs on your loan in the longer term.